MayaHamo/cloud-computing/messaging-service/README.md

 ## Scaling
 ### 1000 Users
+our current setup is designed to handle traffic efficiently and at a minimal cost.
+Utilizing on-demand capacity for DynamoDB and Lambda keeps expenses low while allowing the system to scale automatically as needed.
 ### 10,000 Users
+costs will remain relatively low thanks to AWS's pricing model based on millions of requests.
+However, expenses might start to increase.
+It's essential to monitor traffic and consider switching to provisioned capacity for DynamoDB to manage costs more effectively.</br>Auto-scaling can be configured to handle traffic spikes.
 ### Millions of Users
+the system will still scale automatically, but there's a risk of throttling - we need to manage throttling errors on the client side by implementing retry mechanisms.
 ## Pricing
 ### Assumptions
 - each user sends 50 direct messages per day.